federation-capstone-project/ProjectServer/README.md

 # Web Interface

 The first step to configuring the app is to create the config table in the app.
+The next is to program in your students, clinicians, courses, etc.

 # API Endpoints and Server Testing